-Finding the best cheap HDMI switcher can be a daunting task.
-This is because there are literally thousands of different models — most of which are clones of existing products.
-To complicate matters, there are also "name brand" HDMI switchers, which are rebadges of generic devices sold at a premium.
+Finding the best cheap HDMI switcher isn't an easy proposition.
+That's because there are literally thousands of different models — most of which are clones of existing products.
+Complicating matters is the fact that numerous "name brand" HDMI switchers are just rebadged generic devices sold at a premium.
+We're here to help you sort through the deluge of different devices.

-In order to help you make the most informed choice, we've cut through the chaff and tested some of the best HDMI switches currently available.
-You may not recognize some of the brands (we certainly don't) but each of these devices gets the job done.
+You might not recognize some of the brands listed below (we certainly don't) but each of these devices gets the job done.
 Some of these switchers even offer support for 4K @ 60Hz, which is the best you're going to get out of any switch on the market right now.

 One thing to note is that you'll see the same switches below under hundreds of different listings online.
 These are typically white-label products that are purchased in bulk by resellers who then slap a brand on them.
 So, the same switch might have a listing saying it's made by "SGEYR" and another by "SkycropHD," but they're the same thing.